olegasivakov/ep-2/README.md

 We develop this project for the next usecases:

-**1. Buy, sell, transfer, deposit, pledge a native coin**
+**1. Buy, sell, transfer, deposit, pledge a native coin or stablecoin defined by smart contract**

-**2. Buy, sell, transfer, deposit, pledge a stablecoin defined by smart contract**
+**2. Fiat payment and exchange fiat currencies**

 **3. Issue, buy, sell, transfer, deposit, pledge securities defined by smart contract**